ztauthstar/ztauthstar-specs/identity-actor-mode-spec/identity_actor_model_spec_01.md

 # Identity Actor Model Specification

-## 1 Introduction
+## 1. Introduction

-This specification defines the `Identity Actor Model` as a core concept within the Zero Trust Auth* (`ZTAuth*`) Framework.
-The `ZTAuth*` Framework strictly adheres to and implements the `ZTAuth*` Architecture.
+This specification introduces the `Identity Actor Model`, a key part of the Zero Trust Auth* (`ZTAuth*`) Framework.
+It provides a secure and organized way to manage authorization, following the principles of Zero Trust.

-Throughout the rest of this document, the `Identity Actor Model` may also be referred to as `Actor Model` or simply `Actor`.
+The `Identity Actor Model`, also called the `Actor Model` or simply `Actor`, allows for secure operations based on permissions.
+It connects permissions directly to specific authorization scenarios, ensuring systems only use the minimum permissions needed to work efficiently and securely.

+### 1.1 Purpose

-The goal of this specification is to provide both architectural and implementation details necessary for a `node` to securely act as an `Actor` on behalf of a `Principal`, ensuring secure and controlled operations fully aligned with Zero Trust principles.
+The purpose of this specification is to outline how a `node` can securely act as an `Actor` on behalf of a `Principal`.

-The `Identity Actor Model` is a new concept that offers clear guidelines for implementing secure, permission-based operations.
-It provides a structured approach to designing system architectures with robust authorization models, ensuring that permissions and actions are always limited to what is strictly necessary.
-This helps software developers create secure and efficient systems.

-The concept of permission is redefined and is now associated with `Actor Models`, not directly with policies.
-This enables a more structured and precise definition of permissions, aligning them with application code and specific use cases.
+It provides clear guidance for both architecture and implementation to enable permissioned operations that fully align with Zero Trust principles, ensuring secure and controlled interactions.

+### 1.2 Key Features

+The `Identity Actor Model` introduces several improvements to how permissions and roles are managed within a system:

+- **Redefining Permissions:** Permissions are tied directly to `Actor Models` rather than policies, ensuring a more precise alignment with system roles and specific scenarios.

-In this framework, Identity Providers (IDPs) associate identities and its roles with one or more `Identity Actor Models` rather than just a set of policies.
-Multiple `Actor Models` can be linked to a single permission using operations like Union, Intersection, and Difference, enabling flexible and precise authorization.
+- **Integration with Identity Providers:** Identity Providers (IDPs) link identities and roles to one or more `Actor Models`, providing a more organized and flexible approach to authorization compared to traditional policy-based systems.

+- **Flexible Authorization:** The framework allows for combining `Actor Models` using operations like Union, Intersection, and Difference, enabling tailored permissions for complex scenarios.

+By following these principles, the `Identity Actor Model` helps developers create secure, efficient systems that can adapt to changing needs.

-### 1.1 Clarification on Assumptions
+### 1.3 Clarification on Assumptions

 `ZTAuth*` assumes that Identity Providers (IdPs) are now a standard and, as such, they are responsible for managing core identity aspects such as Users, Roles, and Groups.